storj/ipfs-user-mapping-proxy/README.md

 # IPFS User-Mapping Proxy

-This is a reverse proxy that runs in front of the IPFS node's HTTP API and intercepts the requests to the `/api/v0/add` endpoint.
+This is a reverse proxy that runs in front of the IPFS node's HTTP API and intercepts the requests to the following endpoints:
+- /api/v0/add
+- /api/v0/dag/import
+- /api/v0/pin/ls
+- /api/v0/pin/rm

 The proxy would detect the authenticated user name and will map it to the IPFS hash of the uploaded file.
 The mapping is stored in a local database.
+Respectively, listing and removing of pinned files is scoped to the authenticated user.

 ## Usage